 The externally set task at both levels will culminate in a time-controlled outcome.

 On the whole, it is expected that students have had at least two years prior experience of art and design or textiles.
-It is advised that a grade B, or at least Level 6 or above is achieved at GCSE or the equivalent in order to make swift progress in the Lower Sixth.
+It is advised that a grade B, or at least level 6 or above is achieved at GCSE or the equivalent in order to make swift progress in Lower Sixth.

 In all components, you have the opportunities to develop your skills across a range of media and to specialise in certain areas.
 An evolving portfolio of work within the chosen media is presented for moderation, which should include content within two of the following disciplines:

 Drawing, painting, sculpture, printmaking, photography, film, video or television

 Communication, computer graphics, illustration, web design, advertising, film, video or television

 Ceramics, Sculpture, theatre, TV or file design, exhibition design, interior, product or environmental design

 Portraiture, documentary, photojournalism, environmental photography, still life or experimental imagery in digital or 35 mm format